Rewriting All of Spotify's Code Base, All the Time

 From the same track

-Everyone is building RAG systems now.
-But few are building reliable retrieval systems.
+Search is central to many AI systems.
+Everyone is building RAG and agents right now, but few are building reliable retrieval systems.

 Speaker image - Lan Chu